S T U A R T L E T H E

 In The Skin of A Matriarch

 “Where’s Elin?”
 Marta asked.
 Miriam nodded toward the stairs.
 “Still up in Mom’s room.
-I hear her talking, but she hasn’t come down yet.”
+She hasn’t come down yet.”
 Neil wrinkled his nose.
 “What’s that smell?”

 The Beast In The Bramble